 - What qualifies as a HIPAA violation

-- Where and how to file the complaint
+- Where and how to submit your complaint

-Whether you’re a patient, healthcare worker, or third-party vendor, understanding the HIPAA complaint process is crucial for protecting your rights and maintaining compliance.
-Let’s dive in.
+Whether you’re a patient, healthcare provider, or business associate, understanding the HIPAA complaint process is essential for protecting your rights and maintaining compliance.

 HIPAA: Background Information

-Before we dive into the complaint process, it’s helpful to understand what HIPAA protects and how its rules are enforced.
+Before learning how to file a HIPAA complaint, it’s important to understand what HIPAA protects and how its rules are enforced.

-The Health Insurance Portability and Accountability Act (HIPAA) was signed into law in 1996 to safeguard patients’ private medical information, known as protected health information (PHI).
+The Health Insurance Portability and Accountability Act (HIPAA), enacted in 1996, was designed to safeguard sensitive patient data, known as protected health information (PHI).

-- The Privacy Rule defines what counts as PHI and how it should be handled.
+- Privacy Rule: Defines what qualifies as PHI and how it can be used or disclosed

-- The Enforcement Rule outlines how violations are investigated and penalized.
+- Enforcement Rule: Outlines how HIPAA violations are investigated and penalized

-These rules are the backbone of HIPAA enforcement, and they’re also what support the HIPAA complaint process.
+These rules form the foundation of HIPAA compliance—and they directly support the HIPAA complaint process.

-If a covered entity (like a hospital or insurance provider) violates these rules, individuals have the right to file a HIPAA complaint with the Office for Civil Rights (OCR).
-What is HIPAA?
+If a covered entity, such as a healthcare provider or insurance company, fails to follow these rules, individuals have the right to file a HIPAA complaint with the Office for Civil Rights (OCR).

 How to File a HIPAA Complaint with the Office for Civil Rights (OCR)